AshuKhanduri/Python_PBL/README.md

 # Python_PBL
-PBL Project.
+PBL Project.\n
-Problem Statement :
+Problem Statement :\n
 Design and develop a regression-based machine learning system to predict house sale price using a structured real-estate dataset consisting of 25 property-related features.
 The dataset represents residential housing information collected from different regions